Elemy Provider Onboarding (B2E): Streamlining employee’s document collection

 Results & Impact

-• Reduced average employee onboarding time by ~30%, accelerating therapist onboarding from ~3 weeks to ~1 week through centralized document collection.
+• Accelerated therapist onboarding from ~3 weeks to ~1 week through centralized document collection.

 • Lowered manual follow-ups and document-related support requests by ~35%